Urenda Rencoret Orrego & Dörr

 What restrictions apply to the international transfer of personal data / information?

-The transfer of personal data to other jurisdictions is not specifically regulated or restricted, so general rules of the DPL apply.
+The transfer of personal data to other jurisdictions is not specifically regulated or restricted in the Current Privacy Law, so general rules apply.

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?

-No, the DPL does not contain provisions establishing an “extra-territorial effect”.
+The Current Privacy Law does not contain provisions establishing an 'extra-territorial effect'.

 What rules specifically deal with marketing?

-The CRL sets forth that suppliers that direct advertising communications to consumers through post mail, fax, calls or messaging services, shall inform an expeditious opt-out mechanism.
+The CRL sets forth that suppliers directing advertising communications to consumers through post mail, fax, calls or messaging services, shall inform an expeditious opt-out mechanism.
 If the consumer opts-out, further communications are prohibited.

 Likewise, advertising communications sent by email shall clearly inform the matter of the message and the identity of the sender, and include a valid email address to which the recipient may request to opt-out.
 If the receiver opts-out, further emails are prohibited.